 Where can you stay while walking the Camino de Santiago?

-Each route has accommodation along the way, including pilgrim-specific albergues, hotels, hostels, and camping sites.
+Each route has accommodations along the way, including pilgrim-specific albergues, hotels, hostels, and camping sites.
 Based on the route you choose, the availability and quality of accommodation available might vary.
-More heavily-trafficked routes tend to have a more robust selection of places to stay.

 Why walk the Camino de Santiago?

 The Camino de Santiago has been a sacred pilgrimage journey since pre-Christian times.
 It is believed that completing the pilgrimage and praying at the tomb of St. James relieves you of all sins and transgressions.
 While many people walk it for spiritual reasons, anyone can enjoy the journey because of the stunning landscape, fascinating monuments and towns, and rewarding experience of travelling on foot.